-Here’s what the first few episodes covered:
+Here’s what the first few Tuttle Twins episodes covered:

 We all want to be safe.
 But sometimes, people in power try to convince us that we need to trade our rights in order to feel safer.
 When our Founding Fathers wrote our Constitution, they did not intend for us to compromise liberty for security, so why do we let this happen today?

 Some rules help to keep us safe.
-But sometimes, people in powerful get carried away and make too many rules, restricting our behavior and prohibiting us from doing simple things like opening a neighborhood lemonade stand or even limiting which businesses are allowed to operate.
+But sometimes, people in power get carried away and make too many rules, restricting our behavior.
+Without a limited government, people can prohibit us from doing even simple things like opening a neighborhood lemonade stand or even limiting which businesses are allowed to operate.

 Have you ever noticed how many choices we have when it comes to the products we can buy?
 Pepsi or Coke?
 McDonalds or Burger King?
 When companies fight for our business, consumers like you and me win by having more options available to us.

 Ever wonder why the rich are always portrayed as bad guys in the media?
 Is there something wrong with being rich, or do the books and movies have it wrong?

-What are “isms?”
 Capitalism, Communism, Socialism … why is the world obsessed with identifying with “isms?”
 And what do these things mean?

 I hope you’ll check out The Way The World Works podcast and The Tuttle Twins series if want your kids to learn about the ideas of a free society and have a resource to help teach them these economic and civic principles in your home.
 Bonus: They also have a Free Market Rules economics curriculum.